CyberGitLabs/security-writeups/Hack The Box Machines/Linux/Reset.md

 ![diagram](../../images/Reset/Reset_grep_logs.png)

 This will output all the content which includes *sadm*, recursively from all the files included in this folder and its subfolders.
 The file audit.log, depending on the configuration can contain different events, in this case recorded system calls with also commands.
-Some of the commands where encoded in hex format.
+Some of the commands were encoded in hex format.
 Decoding one of these commands I could retrieve the password of the *sadm* user:

 ![diagram](../../images/Reset/Reset_sadm_pass.png)